PART 3: THE INTERCEPTOR PROJECT

 It seems now inevitable that I would become a writer for M.T.
 It started with me sending in lists of frequencies and then evolved into a monthly column and feature articles on a variety of radio related subjects.

-Although it didn't pay much, it was a chance to write, meet many people with the same interests and obtain new monitoring equipment at reduced prices.
-Sometimes in lieu of pay I would ask for a piece of equipment from their ever expanding catalog.
-One black box would open up a the elusive military bands for me which would become my favorite action band to search.
+Although it didn't pay much writing about communications did give me a chance to write, meet many interesting people with the same interest.
+Not only that but manufactures would send me new monitoring equipment to review and write about.
+My writings were popular (as opposed to dry articles about calibrating antenna impedance)and I was rapidly becoming an underground success.
+As such If I asked a manufacturer about test-driving a new piece of equipment from their ever expanding catalog, they usually sent it to me to review, One black box would open up a the elusive military bands for me which would become my favorite action band to search.
 It was called the "Grove Scanverter" and that the magic mix of semiconductor chips would down-convert the UHF military band down on a frequency band my scanners could already readily receive.

 Soon I was monitoring a whole radio band that had eluded me.
 It was fascinating stuff and I didn't hesitate to write about it in the pages of M.T.

 Although my feature stories on what I was monitoring caused some P.R. problems for Monitoring Times, they also generated sales.
-Most of my reporting ended up as cover stories and as a result I developed quite an underground following.
+Most of my reporting ended up as cover stories and as a result I developed a following of sorts made up of a mix of tech-nerds, military intelligence types and technology writers.

 One of the most controversial topics was the my reporting on what was going on inside restricted flight test ranges such as Area 51 and the White Sands Missile Range.
 When the F-117 was still under development and classified secret, I wrote a piece on an intercept I had made about a series of radio communications revolving around a crash of one of the prototypes in California.

-That report and others, including the accidental sinking of a Soviet nuclear submarine and a sighting of a even more secret flying triangular aircraft (and another known as "the pulser") would come to the attention of the national media and as a result I'd come to contact other "Interceptors" I never knew existed.
-Some would become life-long friends and plant me firmly on the road to unraveling Roswell.
+That report and others, including the accidental sinking of a Soviet nuclear submarine and a sighting of a even more secret flying triangular aircraft (and another known as "the Pulser") would come to the attention of the national media and as a result I'd come to contact other "Interceptors" (other radio geeks like me) that I never knew existed.
+Some would become life-long friends and one of those would place me firmly on the road to unraveling Roswell.

 UP NEXT - PART 4 - THE INTERCEPTORS